Chrismettal/FreeCAD-Behave-dark/README.md

 ~~You can also create a hardlink from your cloned repo location to that path so you can update the stylesheet with a git pull.~~

 __This has been merged into the FreeCAD core.
 Starting from commit [f686ed](https://github.com/FreeCAD/FreeCAD/commit/f686ed16e58f669026462445691badc59f5ca23b) you should already have it.
-Found bugs in this stylesheet will still be developed here for now.__
+Stylesheet will still be developed here for now though.__

 How to use a stylesheet
 ------